inspec/inspec/docs/shell.md

 The InSpec interactive shell is a pry based REPL that can be used to quickly run InSpec controls and tests without having to write it to a file.
-Its functionality is similar to `chef shell` - it provides a way to exercise the InSpec DSL, its resources, tests and plugins without having to create a profile or write a test file.
+Its functionality is similar to [chef-shell](https://docs.chef.io/chef_shell.html) as it provides a way to exercise the InSpec DSL, its resources, tests, and plugins without having to create a profile or write a test file.
 See [http://pryrepl.org/](http://pryrepl.org/) for an introduction to what pry is and what it can do.

+See [Explore InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on Learn Chef Rally for a hands-on example that uses InSpec shell.

 ## Launching the shell